Coffee Watch Publications and Joint Letters

 Joint Letter to Ursula von der Leyen

-We have joined more than 265 organisations to call the EU commission to uphold regulations that protect health, nature, climate, social justice, including workers' and trade union rights.
+We have joined over 265 organisations to call the EU commission to uphold regulations that protect health, nature, climate, social justice, including workers' and trade union rights.
+Europe’s ability to tackle key issues like the climate and to foster social justice depends on it.

 “Ghost Farms and Coffee Laundering”